formatkaka/random/quotes.md

 <h3>  - Harold Abelson, Gerald Jay Sussman, Julie Sussman.
 “Structure and Interpretation of Computer Programs, Second Edition”.
 Apple Books. `</h3>

 `Everything seems stupid when it fails.` - Fyodor Dostoevsky

+`We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment.` - Jim Rohn